IsaacRudnick/SPARCC-Platform/docs/ExampleSetupWalkthrough.md

 Next, connect 4.8-6V to the screwdown terminal of the shield.
 Once the power is on, a green light should turn on next to the red light.
 This power supply is used by the shield for all attached servos, and is separate from the 5V Arduino power supply.

-Connect a Servo to the shield.
+Connect a servo to the shield.
 For this tutorial, we will be using an "SG90 9G Micro Servo" which has a 500-2500 microsecond pulse range for its PWM duty signal.

 > You don't have to know what this means, but it is important to know that different servos have different pulse ranges.
 If your servo is different, you will need to adjust the pulse range in the Python code.
 You can find this information in the servo's datasheet, which you can find by googling "{Servo Model} datasheet".